• Skip to primary navigation

 Investing in GunsGuns are deeply ingrained into American culture and psyche.
 Firearms are an integral part of who we are.
 The national fascination with firearms is obviously not a uniquely American phenomenon.
 But Americans seem especially loathe to give up their guns.
 Facing the threat of increased legislation, many citizens respond by ramping up their gun and ammunition purchases.
 Contrast that to Scotland in the 1990s, where thousands of people voluntarily turned over their guns en masse before a coming gun ban.
 All politics aside, are guns good investments?

 Guns are obviously unique products in that they are primarily designed for hunting animals and killing other human beings.
 Yes, actively investing in weaponry is pretty much the direct opposite of socially responsibility investing.
 But keep in mind that “vice” and sin stocks can be profitable.
-Demand for things related to gambling, alcohol, tobacco, sex, and weapons are are unlikely to abate.
+Demand for things related to gambling, alcohol, tobacco, sex, and weapons are unlikely to abate.
 Deciding whether or not to invest in weapons comes down to this: do you want to make money, or do you want to pass judgement?

 Socially responsible investing sounds good in theory, but why hamstring yourself and hurt your potential returns?